PazziV/Unity-Tutorial-Test/README.md

         SceneManager.LoadScene("Game");
     }
 ```
-> Now the only thing we need to do is, to give it to our Canvas and connect the thing.
-And then go to our Button and there is plus below OnClick, we press this, give it our Script and now it will fire the Methode when we click the button.<br><br>
+Now the only thing we need to do is, to give it to our Canvas and connect the thing.
+And then go to our Button and there is plus below OnClick, we press this, give it our Script and now it will fire the Methode when we click the button.

-> To make it work we still need to do one final thing.
+To make it work we still need to do one final thing.
 We need to define our Scenes.
 If you go to File->Build Profiles you'll find many cool things, but we want to open the Scene List.
 Now open one Scene after the other and add them inside.
-After that, it should work (as long as you have the same name as in the code).<br>
+After that, it should work (as long as you have the same name as in the code).